Lulzsecs/Lulzsecs.github.io/_pages/about.md

 Family is very important to me, and I love spending time with my family and my beautiful daughter.
 One of my hobbies is exploring new technologies and programming.
 I often visit this programming community on Reddit to stay updated and learn new things.

 Growing up and adjusting to life in Sweden has been a journey filled with challenges and opportunities.
-Over the years, I have developed a deep appreciation for the diverse culture and the welcoming nature of this country. and  You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Over the years, I have developed a deep appreciation for the diverse culture and the welcoming nature of this country.